When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

-Some airlines include links to Covid test providers on their websites, with many offering discounts to their customers.
+The cheapest way to get a test is if your airline or holiday provider offers a discount to its customers.
+Some airlines and holiday companies include links to Covid test providers on their websites, with many offering discounts to their customers.

 British Airways COVID tests

-Halo offers the PCR saliva test – meaning you spit into a pot rather than using uncomfortable swabs.
-This could be a good option but, as previously mentioned, it’s important to make sure that the test is accepted by your destination.
+It also links to a company, Halo, that offers a PCR saliva test – meaning you spit into a pot rather than using uncomfortable swabs.
+This costs £75 but, as previously mentioned, it’s important to make sure that the test is accepted by your destination.

 EasyJet COVID tests

-easyJet offers discounts for tests from Randox Health, with home tests available for £72 instead of £120.
+EasyJet also offers discounts for tests from Randox Health, with home tests available for £60 instead of £120.
 It’s important to make sure that your destination accepts home tests.